 Padar Island and the view of the tri-colored beaches from the top left a mark within me -something inexplicable, something that I will cherish for the rest of my life.
 It has been one of my most amazing treks and I for sure, will be recommending it to anyone who is headed to Flores in Indonesia.
 Are you guys game for it?

 - To get to Padar Island, you need to head to Labuan Bajo and take a cruise or boat from there.
 There are several internal flight options in Indonesia that can get you to Labuan Bajo.
+Click here to check the prices of these flights from anywhere in Indonesia.

 - Once in Labuan Bajo, you can approach any of the travel companies or cruise operators for a trip here.
 There are plenty that can be found along the main street of Labuan Bajo or you can even find them online.